giorgoslampr812/Tester-inputs/README.md

 com_bit_rpc_{A,C}.py: For every trigger word that the pT fit worked it calculates the full 192 bit stream ( 32 header ,128 word , 32 trailer).
 This uniquely defines an event that can be utilized for the tester.

 mdt_filt_{A,C}.py: Utilizing the r,z coordinates of the RPC trigger words, selects hits from an area +-12 cms (half length of mezzanine card), isolating the MDT hits for emulation.
+Can also apply tunable eta regions cut, eta_low - eta_high.

 eta_window_mdt_filt_{A,C}.py: Utilizing the eta coordinate of the RPC trigger words, selects MDT hits for a tunable Deta area close to the RPC coordinates.
 Slightly improved implementation over the mdt_filt as it naturally increases based on the distance to the IP.
+Can also apply tunable eta regions cut, eta_low - eta_high.

 hit_offset_{A,C}.py: From the skimmed MDT hits from the previous two algorithms, selects the 2 hottest mezzanines per MDT layer for the emulation.